Source-Connect 4 Facility and Dolby Atmos

 You will need a Pro Tools setup with audio signals and the corresponding Dolby or Avid panning plugins to send panning metadata real-time to your Renderer that will be transmitted to the remote party via Source-Connect.

-On the receiving side, you will need to connect to the Atmos Renderer and send any data that comes from the sending side.
+On the receiving side, you will need to connect to the Dolby Atmos Renderer and send any data that comes from the sending side.

 On the sending and receiving sides, you will need an Ethernet connection to an internet connection capable of sending/receiving at least 5MB of network data without packet loss.